Selected program/format requirements.

 For detailed admissions information please see the Graduate Academic Catalog.

 To be eligible for study in online coursework, applicants must:

-- Meet all general admission requirements, including the basic skills evaluation.
+- Meet all general admission requirements, including the college-level skills evaluation.

 - Own or have off-site access to a PC or laptop computer that meets location- or program-based requirements, including Internet access.